 “In America, one must be something, but in Italy one can simply be.” – Pietros Maneos, American poet

 “Italy and the spring and the first love all together should suffice to make the gloomiest person happy.” – Bertrand Russell, Welsh philosopher.

 “I was offered a free villa in Hollywood, but I said no thank you, I prefer to live in Italy.” – Ennio Morricone, Italian composer

-Apply to become a member of Literature Monthly today and receive *free social publicity* as our welcome gift to you.
+Apply to become a member of Literature Monthly today and receive a free social media publicity campaign as our welcome gift to you.

-Roundtable association for writers, editors, agents and publishers - those who have chosen a career in literature.
+Literature Monthly is an association for writers, editors, agents and publishers - those who have chosen a career in literature.
+We offer publicity opportunities, literary industry-support, marketing services, and literary community perks.
 Annual fee: $45.
-Contact us for information or click the PayPal button "Buy Now" to apply.
+Contact us for information or click the PayPal "Buy Now" button to begin.